 – General sedatives: Insomnia is such a big problem that anything that helps with sleep will help during opioid withdrawal.
 Meds include diphenhydramine and hydroxyzine (antihistamines), zolpidem and zopiclone (short-term sleep meds), and trazodone and mirtazapine (sedating antidepressants).
 Cyproheptadine is a sedating antihistamine that reduces nightmares, and stimulates the appetite.

-– Stimulants: I’ve read of people using them to fight the depression and fatigue during withdrawal.
-That use of a schedule II medication may be illegal in some states, and is probably frowned-upon by agencies that regulate medical practice.
+– Stimulants: I’ve read of people using them to fight depression and fatigue during withdrawal.
+That use of a schedule II medication may be illegal in some states, and is probably frowned upon by agencies that regulate medical practice.
 The energy and mood effects from stimulants are temporary, and must be ‘paid back’ with fatigue and depression when the stimulants are discontinued.

 – Naltrexone: An opioid antagonist that has been used to speed the reduction of opioid tolerance.
 Must be used in TINY doses to avoid severe withdrawal.
 Naloxone and naltrexone are also used during rapid detox, under strong sedation or anesthesia.
 NOT for amateurs.

 – Antidepressants: Depression is one of the worst aspects of opioid withdrawal.
 Antidepressants would seem appropriate… but I know of no antidepressant medications that have a chance against the severe depression caused by opioid withdrawal.
 I’ve used them for patients after the withdrawal ends, when depression lingers… but I see little use for them during acute withdrawal.

 I thought my list would be longer.
 Given how many people suffer through discontinuation of opioids, our approach to easing misery is pretty limited.
 I will remind readers– most of the medications listed above will cause serious harm, if taken without doctor supervision.